The Difference Between Feeling “Squirmy” and Feeling Unsafe: Why It Matters for Your Healing

 5. Reprocessing Old Conditioning

-Exploring where your fear of judgement, rejection, or conflict originated and how to loosen its grip.
+Exploring where fear of judgement, rejection, or conflict originated, and loosening its grip.

 6. Developing a New Internal Map